ccsb-scripps/AutoDock-Vina/docs/source/docking_basic.rst

 Now, we have to define the grid space for the docking, typically, a 3D box around a the potential binding site of a receptor.
 During this step, we will create the input file for AutoGrid4, which will create an affinity map file for each atom types.
 The grid parameter file specifies an AutoGrid4 calculation, including the size and location of the grid, the atom types that will be used, the coordinate file for the rigid receptor, and other parameters for calculation of the grids.

-To prepare the gpf file for AutoGrid4, your can use the ``prepare_gpf.py`` command line tool.
+To prepare the gpf file for AutoGrid4, you can use the ``prepare_gpf.py`` command line tool.

 .. code-block:: bash